-- Overdone “Tiger Parenting” (disconnect or delusion between expectations and reality)
+- Overdone “Tiger Parenting” (disconnect or delusion between expectations and reality, adding avoidable stress)

 - Over-spoiling kids—many of whom have become unmotivated or negative (overtly or passive-aggressively)

-- Underestimating what it really takes for high achievers to become truly competitive, succeed, and grow with sustainable happiness instead of lingering mental issues
+- Underestimating what it really takes for high achievers to become truly competitive, achieve, succeed, and grow with sustainable happiness instead of overstress or despondence

 - Not recognizing that building an authentic, likable, and highly competitive story, character, skill sets, etc. is a slow-cooking (multi-year) process, unlike popcorn-quick microwaving

 - Not realizing the necessity of truly high-quality, 3rd-party mentorship and guidance early enough for their children

 Other costly blunders are often made even by some parents who are alumni of elite/Ivy League universities, who are (U)HNWIs, and whose kids already attend (“top-tier”) private (day or boarding) schools.

 Not to mention the majority of students attend typically less-resourced public schools.